-With the right labeler, you can easily change container sizes, which adds flexibility without increasing equipment costs.
+With the right beer labeling equipment, you can easily change container sizes, which adds flexibility without increasing equipment costs.
 The speed will vary depending on many variables such as the length of labels, the size of containers, orientation etc. A standard label for a 12 oz. the can is 8 inches long, while a Crowler tag is 9 inches long.
 Not only the label is longer on the crowlers compared to labeling 12 oz cans, but the container has a bigger diameter and the crowlers need to be oriented with the handle.

 The speed of labeling is important because if your labeling capacity does not match your production capacity, you are creating a bottleneck and your efficiency will greatly suffer.
 As a rule of thumb, any machine located downstream another machine should be around 10% faster.
 For example, if you are labeling after the filler/capper which runs at 200 bottles per minute, your labeler should be capable to achieve 220 bottles per minute.
 Assuming there is sufficient accumulation space between both machine, it would allow to stop the labeler for a few minutes to change the label rolls while the filler/capper monoblock keeps running.

 Some craft breweries choose a basic model in their first few years of operation but are quickly overwhelmed by their production needs.
 Choosing a labeling system with capacity to grow your production could be a smart move.